Setting up a Guitar

 1. Connect GND to GND

-2. Connect VCC to VCC (note that this is a 3.3v device, so for 5V microcontrollers make sure your ADXL345 breakout has a voltage regulator onboard)
+2. Connect VCC to VCC (note that this is a 3.3v device, so for 5V microcontrollers make sure your breakout has a voltage regulator onboard or you are using your own regulator)

 3. Hook up SDA and SCL to the microcontroller